chrisdkolloff/calcnoesy-supplement-dashboard/README.md

 # Supplementary Material: Effect of supra-τc conformational exchange on the NOESY build-up of large proteins

 ## Setup
-To run this project, install it locally using npm:
+After cloning the repository, create a new environment that will install the necessary dependencies using the .yml file
+provided:

 ```
-$ cd ../lorem
-$ npm install
-$ npm start
+$ conda env create -f environment.yml
 ```

-## Dependencies
+### Dependencies
+Alternatively, install the following dependencies:
 ```
 python=3.8
 pyemma